bgiesing/brandongiesing.com/content/instagc-tips.md

    really easy to get credit from.
  * Similarly, check the chat!
 Often users will post quick and easy surveys or offers they found.
- * Like Swagbucks, you can use InstaGC as your search engine to have a chance to get some points on your normal searches.
+ * You can use InstaGC as your search engine to have a chance to get some points on your normal searches.